zzzprojects/docs/learndapper.com/pages/dapper-vs-entity-framework.md

 ## Conclusion

-Choosing between Dapper and EF Core depends on your team's expertise,  company preference, and project requirements.
+Choosing between Dapper and EF Core depends on your team's expertise, company’s preference, and project requirements.
 If your team is proficient in SQL, Dapper might be the best choice.
 It's fast and provides control over database interactions but lacks some of the features offered by EF Core.

 EF Core is a robust ORM that abstracts database complexity.
 It's suitable for those favoring a model-first approach or needing additional features like migrations and identity management.
 Still, it might not match Dapper in performance, even if way faster than EF6.